VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/windows.md

 That's just the way it is.
 But, It's still good to give it a shot, so, here we go:

 First, the easy one.
 Just run [Shut up 10](https://www.oo-software.com/en/shutup10).
+Read through each option, do what you want.
 This can change a bunch of settings to be much more reasonable too, like fixing the start menu search to not search the web.

 {{< tip >}} If some not-up-to-the-times guide says to use CCleaner, don't.
 It's basically a virus now! {{< /tip >}}

-Then, you'll want to go through everything and just rip it out.
+Then, you'll want to go through everything and just rip the crap out.
 Don't forget, Candy Crush is installed with 10 by default.
 And there's more… so, so much more.
-Go digging though add/remove programs and start mashing remove until you're satisfied.
+If it's an HP, just search the start menu for "hp", Dell, "Dell", and so on.
+That will help you find a lot of the garbage.
+I also reccomend opening up task manager (Ctrl+Shift+Esc), selecting more details, clicking the Startup tab, and seeing if there's anything you don't use that you can uninstall or at least disable.
+From there, just go digging though add/remove programs and start mashing remove until you're satisfied.
 If you haven't run updates yet, it's possible Windows will install yet more crap, so you might need to double check.

 ### 1.2 Installing System Stuff